 Denver, Colorado 80203

-- No current university employees may be nominated
+- A current university employee may not be nominated.

-- Current public officials may not be nominated
+- A public official currently serving in office may not be nominated.

-- Public officials may be nominated two years after completion of their terms of office
+- A public official may be nominated two years after completion of their term of office.

 - Regents Awards nominations must be submitted using the online Regents Awards nomination form and include three and not more than five letters of recommendation, including the nominator’s letter.
 Additionally, the nominee’s current vita or resume must be provided.
 The nominator letter, letters of recommendations, and the nominee’s CV/resume must be uploaded as a pdf via the online nomination form.